 Studies revealed that Calcium regulates normal cell growth particularly the process of cell division.
 Right from the start of human development, the mineral plays a significant role.
 For this reason, pregnant women are advised to increase their Calcium intake by taking a Calcium supplement or have milk and dairy products in their diet.

 Calcium is an essential mineral that we all need to develop strong bones and teeth.
 An 8-year-old child needs about 1000mg of Calcium daily while a pregnant and lactating mother needs about 1,300 mg.

 Calcium deficiency and the body’s ability to absorb lactose in milk and dairy products vary from person to person.
-Some people cannot digest milk at the first try but are able to tolerate it on their next glass.
+Some people cannot digest milk on the first try but can tolerate it on their next glass.
 Some people develop lactose intolerance later in life and some not at all.
 Therefore, it is imperative that we should not forget Calcium in our diet.
 Find the best milk and dairy products on the market and take supplements to correct the deficiency.